 " Quality fiction does fit that definition and, of course, so does the right non fiction.
 The modern Taoist quotes presented here are almost the illustration of this definition.
-They are like a set of tools, deceptively simple in appearance, but made of an adamantine metal that grows stronger and sharper with long use.
 Tao Te Ching - Translated by J. Legge.
 The Tao that can be trodden is not the enduring and unchanging Tao.

 It doesn’t tell you what to do or think, but rather stimulates you to think and reflect.
 A Taoist world view can feel pretty ephemeral at times.
 Buddha nailed the cause of life’s trials and tribulations, and how to deal with it.
 These truths can help ground you, if you find them true for you.
 Traditional, Physical Ways These methods give you an opportunity to integrate mind, breath and body in the ‘flowing moment’.
 Contemporary, Philosophical Ways.
 Taoism - The Wu-Wei Principle - Part 4.
 This unceasing flow of change manifests itself as a natural order governed by unalterable, yet perceivable laws.